TheSilvered/nest/docs/c_api/c_api-optimizer.md

 Optimizes bytecode.

-The bytecode is destroyed if an error occurrs.
+The bytecode is destroyed if an error occurs.

 **Parameters:**